HWAN-OH/H2-Energy-for-AI-DC-Mix-Simulator/README.md

 ## License

 This project is licensed under the MIT License.
-Copyright (c) 2025, OH SEONG-HWAN.
+Copyright (c) 2025, OH SUNG-HWAN.